 Watch the Magic Fountain illuminated technicolor water display.
 You’ll have to time this right.
 Click here to check the schedule.

 Head to Placa Espanya and visit the grand domed Neo-Baroque Palau Montjuic, which houses the National Museum of Catalan Art.
 The building itself is a sight to behold.

-Some would say no trip to Barcelona is complete without a trip to Tibidabo.
-Tibidabo is the highest mountain in Barcelona.
-It offers sweeping panoramic views of Barcelona and the Mediterranean Sea.
+It’s the highest point in the city and offers sweeping panoramic views of Barcelona and the Mediterranean Sea.
 It’s also home to an amusement park and a fairytale church, the Temple of the Sacred Heart of Jesus.

 For even higher views of Barcelona, you can take an elevator to the top of the church.
 When you’re done admiring the views, have a cocktail at the beautiful Gran Hotel la Florida.

-I give you five fantastic options for spending the rest of your evening in Barcelona, a city that stays up late.
+I give you five fantastic options for spending the rest of your one day in Barcelona.
+The city stays up late.

 For a break from traditional tapas, pop into Bangkok Cafe.
 For seafood, try Abrassame.
 For the best views over Barcelona, reserve at El Valet, which boasts a panoramic terrace.

-But, if you’re still fired up to see more of Barcelona, I’d say it’s time to head to one of Barcelona’s trendy neighborhoods for cocktails, dinner, and more strolling -- El Born, El Raval, for Gracia.
+But, if you’re still fired up to see more of Barcelona, I’d say it’s time to head to one of Barcelona’s trendy neighborhoods for cocktails, dinner, and more strolling — El Born, El Raval, for Gracia.

 2. El Born

 Be sure to stroll by the Church of Santa Maria del Mar, an ancient church that has been around in some form or another since the 10th century.

 3. El Raval

 Raval even has its own Rambla, with plenty of street art and sculptures, along with narrow winding streets.
 You may meet a giant cat sculpture.

-In Raval, you’ll find one of Barcelona’s hotspots -- the tapas restaurant, Tickets.
+In Raval, you’ll find one of Barcelona’s hotspots — the tapas restaurant, Tickets.
 You must make reservations 2 months in advance to score this trendy eatery.
 If you can’t get a reservation there, try El Rincon de Aragon.

 4. La Pedrera Night Show

 The rooftop terrace and stairwells are illuminated with projections set to music.
 You can enjoy this performance with a glass of cava in hand, which comes with your ticket.

 There are plenty of good restaurants including La Esquina (seasonal menu), Bar Mut (tapas), Caelis (Michelin-starred), or Cinc Sentis (Michlein-starred).

 If you opted for Park Guell earlier, you may want to stay and have dinner in the Gracia neighborhood.
 The hipster Gracia district is one of Barcelona’s best kept secrets, with a totally unique vibe.
 You can meander from square to square at your leisure.